MouseLand/facemap/README.md

 ~~~~
 conda create --name FaceMap
 (source) activate FaceMap
-pip install FaceMap
 ~~~~

-Omit the "source" on Windows.
+and then install ffmpeg, pims and FaceMap in this environment.
+Note: omit the "source" on Windows.
 If you install in this way, you will need to "(source) activate FaceMap" every time you use FaceMap.

 To upgrade FaceMap (package [here](https://pypi.org/project/facemap/)), run:
 ~~~~